 Student Bar Association news and any other general information are posted on the free standing bulletin boards located near the entrance of the Law Center.

-Career services information is posted on the bulletin boards outside Room 102 and the Career Services Office boards in Room 310.
+Career Services information is posted on the bulletin boards outside the Career Services Office.
 Most notices pertain to employment opportunities that have come through the office.

 Copy Services